randomlyalex/the_yellow_boot/README.md

 - Authentication (login/register w/ username/email & password)
 - public user can browse, filter
-- Once logged in users can reload their basket, checkout usual CRUD orders/items
+- Once logged in users can reload their basket, checkout usual CRUD orders/items/people/baskets
-- responsive UI for all screens, with three breakpoints for desktop, tablet and phone.
+- Responsive UI for all screens, with three breakpoints for desktop, tablet and phone.
 - Dark mode toggle w/ local storage save (disabled for this demo)